testing-cabal/testtools/doc/for-test-authors.rst

 If you are a test author of an unusually large or unusually unusual test suite, you might be interested in :doc:`for-framework-folk`.

-You might also be interested in the `testtools API docs`_.
+You might also be interested in the :doc:`testtools API docs </api>`.

 Introduction